massgov/openmass/README.md

 ### Xdebug

 If you know where a problem is happening in your code, Xdebug is a useful tool that allows you set breakpoints to trace the problem back.
-See [.env.example](../.env.example) for setup instructions.
+See [PHP Step Debugging](https://ddev.readthedocs.io/en/stable/users/step-debugging/) for ddev specific setup instructions.

 ### Windows troubleshooting